privacy-scaling-explorations/pse.dev/articles/bandada-is-live.md

 ## Why _Bandada_?

-In Spanish, "Bandada" means "flock" or "group” of birds or animals moving together in a coordinated manner.
+In Spanish, "Bandada" means "flock" or "group" of birds or animals moving together in a coordinated manner.

 1.  **Representation of Anonymous Groups:** Just like a flock of birds or animals moving together, Bandada aims to create privacy-preserving groups where individuals can act collectively without revealing their identities.
 2.  **Coordinated and Secure Interaction:** Birds in a flock exhibit coordinated movements for navigation, safety, or foraging.
 Similarly, Bandada enables coordinated and secure interactions among the members of anonymous groups.
 The infrastructure provided allows for seamless communication and collaboration within these groups without compromising individual identities.